LiminalCrab/sudogami/src/recipes.md

 # {{ title }}
 <hr/>

-I'M JUST TRYING TO COOK DINNER I DON'T WANT THE HISTORY OF CHICKEN
+I'M JUST TRYING TO COOK DINNER I DON'T WANT TO READ ABOUT THE ENTIRE HISTORY OF CHICKEN.

 {% for page in collections.recipes %}
 - [{{ page.data.title }}]({{ page.url }})